laravel/docs/cashier-paddle.md

 </ul>
 ```

-You may also display the subtotal price and display the tax amount separately:
+You may also display the subtotal price and tax amount separately:

 ```blade
 <ul>